Please ensure Javascript is enabled for purposes of website accessibility

 2022

 The time spent in rotation at Kiruddu National Referral Hospital was one of the most influential, impactful, intellectually and emotionally challenging, and formative clinical experiences I have had.
 As I begin to reflect on this rotation, the initial themes that stand out to me are the challenges of working in a low resource setting with very little patient financial support, the differences in medical the medical training system, and the continued opportunities for improvement within the medical system.
+He is now an ID fellow at Stanford, continuing to build on his research foundation that he created as a Global Health Track resident.

 Name